 The Medical/Regulatory View of Asbestos

-Doctors and regulators got involved when factory workers began dying.
+After the modern explosion of the asbestos industry, doctors and regulators got involved when factory workers began dying.
 They determined that blue and brown asbestos and actinolite-tremolite—the amphibole asbestos minerals—are especially bad news, causing cancers and deadly lung conditions in miners, factory workers and their families.
 The EPA imposed regulations in the 1970s upon what it calls asbestos, that is, any asbestos mineral fibers of a size and shape that could harm the lungs.
 These minerals are harmless if you eat them or rub them on your skin.

 EPA regulations protect workers from severe and chronic exposure to asbestos dust in the air.
 They helped end some scandalous, deadly workplace situations.
 They also nearly ended all the fairly safe uses of asbestos.